 Hobby sales must be reported

-If you and the IRS classify your eBay sales as a hobby, you'll have to report the income.
-Your income is reported on Form 1040 and your expenses are an itemize deduction on Schedule A.
+If you and the IRS classify your eBay sales as a hobby, you'll have to report the income on Form 1040.
+For tax years prior to 2018, you report your expenses are an itemize deduction on Schedule A. For tax years after 2017, you are no longer eligible to take a deduction for hobby expenses.

 - A net loss of $5,000 from your eBay sales operation.